hugo-lau/DEC_Project1_Spotify_ETL/README.md

 Following is a high-level solution architecture diagram for implementing ETL on Spotify API.
 The solution will deploy two containers, one relying on the pandas library while another using jinja.
+In oct 12, the solution was streamlined so that extraction and load was done using pandas while transforms through jinja SQL templates using incremental extraction.
+This solution is containerized to run on AWS.

+High-level sequence is as follows as of Oct 12
+1. API call to extract N number of new releases.
+2. Run a check against a table of existing albums already extracted.
+If there are new albums to be extracted, proceed otherwise stop, to prevent unnecessary API calls.
+3. Grab the list of tracks for each album.
+4. For each track song, grab the audio features and track details including popularity of songs.
+5.

 ![images/Project1-Solution-Architecture.jpg](images/Project1-Solution-Architecture.jpg)